droidecahedron/nrf_gpioqtask/README.md

 `nRF9151DK`
 `NCS v3.0.2`

-The board hardware must have a push button connected via a GPIO pin.
-These are called "User buttons" on many of Zephyr's :ref:`boards`.

 The sample additionally supports an optional ``led0`` devicetree alias.
 This is the same alias used by the :zephyr:code-sample:`blinky` sample.
-If this is provided, the LED will be turned on when the button is pressed, and turned off off when it is released.

 # Building and Running